 - 13.6.1 The College shall make every reasonable effort to provide faculty with adequate support and resources for instruction; office space and classroom furnishings; and support staff. - 13.6.1.1 There shall be instructional support.
 Such instructional support shall be determined by the appropriate Dean in consultation with the appropriate Academic / Associate / Assistant Head. - 13.6.2 The College's instructional timetables are the responsibility of the Registrar.
 Timetables shall be initiated at the departmental / program level and shall be determined by a process of consultation between the Academic / Associate / Assistant Academic Head and instructional departments.
 Timetables shall be submitted to the Dean for consideration and approval by March 1st, which approval shall not be unreasonably denied.
 In the event that timetables have not been submitted by March 1st, the Registrar may complete and post the timetables(s). - 13.6.3 The College will provide appropriate signage on its facilities.
-Faculty members will be provided with name plates with their credentials. - 13.6.4 Ventilation shall be provided in all College facilities in accordance with federal and provincial standards on air quality. - 13.6.5 The College will support the participation of faculty members on provincial articulation committees to the fullest extent as funding permits. - 13.6.6 The College will support the participation of the Academic Head at any provincial meetings as appropriate. - 13.6.7 The College will support the participation of faculty members on provincial committees as appropriate and as funding permits. - 13.6.8 Any changes in parking regulations and policies shall be made by written consultation with the Union. - 13.6.9 The Academic / Associate / Assistant Academic Head and Program Coordinators will be consulted during the preparation of the calendar. - 13.6.10 In consultation with the Academic Head the College agrees to advertise sections courses/programs to students/communities throughout the entire College region. - 13.6.11 Where the College has a Science Laboratory Technician at a Centre where University Transfer courses are offered, the Technician will take functional direction from the appropriate Science faculty member(s). - 13.6.12 The College will provide Internet and e-mail access on campus to all employees. - 13.6.13 Working conditions for part-time faculty include, but are not limited to, orientation, office, keys, e-mail account, computer access, phone, and mailbox.
+Faculty members will be provided with name plates with their credentials. - 13.6.4 Ventilation shall be provided in all College facilities in accordance with federal and provincial standards on air quality.

+- 13.6.5 The College will support the participation of faculty members on provincial articulation committees to the fullest extent as funding permits. - 13.6.6 The College will support the participation of the Academic Head at any provincial meetings as appropriate. - 13.6.7 The College will support the participation of faculty members on provincial committees as appropriate and as funding permits. - 13.6.8 Any changes in parking regulations and policies shall be made by written consultation with the Union. - 13.6.9 The Academic / Associate / Assistant Academic Head and Program Coordinators will be consulted during the preparation of the calendar. - 13.6.10 A listing of Regular Employees shall be included on the College web site and shall include their relevant qualifications and work contact information. - 13.6.11 In consultation with the Academic Head the College agrees to advertise sections courses/programs to students/communities throughout the entire College region.
+Such advertising may include the names and relevant qualifications of the Employees instructing the course(s). - 13.6.12 Where the College has a Science Laboratory Technician at a Centre where University Transfer courses are offered, the Technician will take functional direction from the appropriate Science faculty member(s). - 13.6.13 The College will provide Internet and e-mail access on campus to all employees. - 13.6.14 Working conditions for part-time faculty include, but are not limited to, orientation, office, keys, e-mail account, computer access, phone, and mailbox.